Sectors & IndustriesUtilities

 3. Avista (NYSE:AVA)

-Avista (NYSE:AVA) has an annual dividend yield of 4.92%, which is 2 percentage points higher than the utility sector average of 2.72%.
+Avista (NYSE:AVA) has an annual dividend yield of 4.76%, which is 2 percentage points higher than the utility sector average of 2.75%.
 Avista's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
 Avista's dividend has shown consistent growth over the last 10 years.

 Avista's dividend payout ratio of 82.4% indicates that its high dividend yield is sustainable for the long-term.

-Why are utility stocks up?
+Why are utility stocks down?

-Utility stocks were up 0.31% in the last day, and down -0.06% over the last week.
+Utility stocks were down -0.69% in the last day, and up 3.97% over the last week.
+Oklo was the among the top losers in the utilities sector, dropping -9.01% yesterday.

 What are the most undervalued utility stocks?